Skip to main content

 On Friday, 24 June 1994, a United States Air Force (USAF) Boeing B-52 Stratofortress crashed at Fairchild Air Force Base , Washington , United States, [ 2 ] after its pilot, Lieutenant Colonel Arthur "Bud" Holland, maneuvered the bomber beyond its operational limits and lost control.
 The aircraft stalled , fell to the ground and exploded, killing Holland and the other three crew aboard.
 The crash was captured on video and was shown repeatedly on news broadcasts throughout the world.
 The subsequent investigation concluded that the crash was attributable primarily to three factors: Holland's personality and behavior, USAF leaders' delayed or inadequate reactions to earlier incidents involving Holland, and the sequence of events during the aircraft's final flight.
 The crash is now used in military and civilian aviation environments as a case study in teaching crew resource management .
 It is also often used by th...

-πŸ‡ΊπŸ‡Έ Blue Angels Pilot Killed in Tennessee Airshow Crash
+๐Ÿ‡บ๐Ÿ‡ธ Blue Angels Pilot Killed in Tennessee Airshow Crash

-A .info/archives/360 Nashville, Tenn., on Thursday afternoon , killing the pilot in what witnesses described as an explosive vertical collision with the ground shortly after takeoff.
-The A tragic accident struck the U.S. Navy’s elite Blue Angels demonstration team when one of their F/A-18 Hornet jets crashed during a practice session in Smyrna, Tennessee, resulting in the death of the pilot.
+A tragic accident struck the U.S. Navy’s elite Blue Angels demonstration team when one of their F/A-18 Hornet jets crashed during a practice session in Smyrna, Tennessee, resulting in the death of the pilot.
 The crash occurred shortly after 3 p.m. during a routine practice flight ahead of the Great Tennessee Air Show.
 Witnesses near the Smyrna Airport reported seeing the jet maneuvering at high speed before it suddenly lost control, clipped a tree line, and exploded upon impact in a nearby field.
 Thick black smoke was visible for miles as emergency crews rushed to the scene.
 The Navy later confirmed the death of the pilot, Marine Capt.
 Jeff Kuss, a 32-year-old from Durango, Colorado.
 Capt.
-Kuss had been a member of the Blue Angels since 2014 and was flying the No. 6 jet, typically used for so...
+Kuss had been a member of the Blue Angels since 2014 and was flying the No. 6 jet, typically used for solo performances in the demonstration team’s formation.
+According to the Navy, Capt.
+Kuss was completing a maneuver when the crash occurred.
+An investigation is underway to determine the exact...